-TeamMito has a strong history of breaking records that attract attention.
-This is attention is critical because if we are to transform the future for those living with or at risk of developing mitochondrial disease, we need extreme efforts.
+TEAMmito has a strong history of breaking records that attract attention.
+This attention is critical, if we are to transform the future for those living with or at risk of developing mitochondrial disease, we need extreme efforts.
 And we’ve done just that.
 Check out our track record.

 |2017||Celebrating Canada’s 150 by Breaking World Records

-TeamMito wants you on our team.
-We train hard, think big and the achieve amazing athletic and humanitarian accomplishments to support MitoCanada and the researchers, healthcare professionals and families who rely on this critical organization.
-Watch and listen to the beautiful, heartfelt documentary that introduces the people, passion and efforts behind TeamMito’s first of many Guinness World Record successes.
+TEAMmito wants you on our team.
+We train hard, think big and achieve amazing athletic and humanitarian feats to support MitoCanada, the researchers, healthcare professionals and families who rely on this critical organization.
+Watch and listen to the beautiful, heartfelt documentary that introduces the people, passion and efforts behind TEAMmito’s first of many Guinness World Record successes.
 It is truly an inspirational piece.

 Dave Proctor demonstrated superhuman perseverance and sheer willpower when he ran on a treadmill for 24 hours.
-He and other members of TeamMito runners smashed a total of seven Guinness World Records and raised over $100,000 for MitoCanada.
+He and other members of TEAMmito runners smashed a total of seven Guinness World Records and raised over $100,000 for MitoCanada.
 Records included the greatest distances and fastest times on a treadmill.
-TeamMiot’s monumental commitment to MitoCanada and people living with mitochondrial disease is exceptional
+TEAMmito’s monumental commitment to MitoCanada and people living with mitochondrial disease is exceptional.

 |2017||MitoCanada “Running on Empty” 100 km Ultra Marathon